Who is Russell Watson? Wife, wedding and albums revealed

 What are Russell Watson’s albums?

 Watson’s debut album, The Voice, followed his UEFA set in May 2001.
-A mixture of operatic arias and pop covers, it topped the UK classical chart and eventually reached No. 5 in the UK Albums Chart.
-The album later topped the US classical charts, and Watson made history as the first British artist to hold both the US and UK classical number one.
+A mixture of operatic arias and pop covers, it topped the UK and, later, the US classical charts, making Watson the first British artist to hold both the US and UK classical number one.

 To date, Russell has released 10 studio albums, including Encore, La Voce and Amore Musica.
-Last year, the Ultimate Classic FM Chart revealed Russell as the second best-selling classical artist of the last 25 years (Katherine Jenkins was the best-selling), and found that his albums The Voice and Encore were the second and third best-selling albums in that time.
+Last year, the Ultimate Classic FM Chart revealed Russell as the second best-selling classical artist of the last 25 years (Katherine Jenkins was the best-selling).

 What are Russell Watson’s songs?